temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 | 1.0 (default) | 3.0 (default) | 2.0             |
 |               |               | 2.1 (default)   |

-Now new workflows start on `2.1`.
+Now new Workflows start on `2.1`.

 #### Permitted and forbidden operations on version sets

 A request to change the sets can do one of the following:

 - Add a version to the sets as new the default version in a new overall-default compatible set.
-- Add a version to an existing set that is compatible with an existing version.
+- Add a version to an existing set that's compatible with an existing version.
   - Optionally making it the default for that set
   - Optionally making that set the overall-default set.
 - Promote a version within an existing set to become the default for that set.
 - Promote a set to become the overall-default set.

 You can't explicitly delete versions.
-This helps you avoid the situation in which Workflows accidentally become stuck with no means of making progress because the version they are associated with no longer exists.
+This helps you avoid the situation in which Workflows accidentally become stuck with no means of making progress because the version they're associated with no longer exists.

 However, sometimes you might want to do this intentionally.
 If you _want_ to make sure that all Workflows currently being processed by, say, `2.0` stop (even if you don't yet have a new version ready) you can add a new version `2.1` to the sets marked as compatible with `2.0`.
-New tasks will target `2.1`, but since you have not yet deployed any `2.1` workers, they will not make any progress.
+New tasks will target `2.1`, but since you haven't deployed any `2.1` Workers, they won't make any progress.

 #### Set constraints